 An application to join a practice may only be refused if the practice has reasonable grounds for doing so, but a practice cannot refuse an application on the grounds of:

-The practice will ask the patient to complete a Family Doctor Services Registration online form (GMS1) form as part of their application to register with a practice, and those who are not ordinarily resident in the UK will be requested to complete supplementary questions to indicate details of their valid non-UK EHIC/S1 form (if applicable) or if, where known, they consider themselves to be exempt from charge or chargeable for NHS secondary care services (should these be needed).
+The practice will ask the patient to complete a New Patient Registration form as part of their application to register with a practice, and those who are not ordinarily resident in the UK will be requested to complete supplementary questions to indicate details of their valid non-UK EHIC/S1 form (if applicable) or if, where known, they consider themselves to be exempt from charge or chargeable for NHS secondary care services (should these be needed).

 GP practices are not required to request any proof of identity or of immigration status from patients wishing to register.
 Some GP practices will, however, ask to see proof of identity with the patient’s name and date of birth, such as:

 - driving licence

 - and proof of address, such as:

 - a recent utility bill (gas, electricity, water or landline phone bill)

 - council tax bill

 NHS guidance clearly outlines that a practice cannot refuse a patient because they do not have identification or proof of address.